Benefit

 Step 4.
 Feed your dog with the head halter on.

 Step 5.
 Put on the head halter right before you put on your dog’s regular collar and leash to go for a walk.
-Walk him with the head halter on, but don’t attach the leash to the halter—use the regular collar.
+Walk them with the head halter on, but don’t attach the leash to the halter—use the regular collar.

 Tip

-- Make sure your head halter fits properly.
+• Make sure your head halter fits properly.
 The head strap should be tight enough that you can only squeeze one finger under it.
 The nose loop should go down to the edge of the nose leather, but make sure it can’t be pushed off, even when pulled hard.

 EXERCISE 3